top of page

 • Start at the deepest area and work outward.

 • Help it in thin zones.
-A flat trowel is your steering wheel.

 • Don’t overpour just because you mixed it.
 Stop when you hit your target.